- Court Appointed Special Advocate (CASA)

 Tippecanoe County CASA’s COVID-19 Response, Policies, and Procedures

-The novel coronavirus (COVID-19) outbreak has rapidly evolved in recent weeks, and Tippecanoe County CASA is working to adjust our operations and best-practices in order to continue effectively advocating for the vulnerable children we serve, while taking precautions to protect our staff, volunteers, service providers, and the many other community stakeholders with whom we work.
-With the exception of detention hearings, all operations will continue through remote communications.
+The novel coronavirus (COVID-19) outbreak has continued to evolve, and Tippecanoe County CASA is working to adjust our operations and best practices to continue effectively advocating for the vulnerable children we serve, while taking precautions to protect our staff, volunteers, service providers, and the many other community stakeholders with whom we work.
+Operations have and will continue through a hybrid approach that emphasizes remote communications.

 In a time of unprecedented uncertainty for us all, it is critical that the most vulnerable among us, children who have experienced abuse and/or neglect, do not fall through the cracks, and that their well-being is protected.
 This vulnerable population has already experienced multiple traumas in their lives, and Tippecanoe County CASA is committed to ensuring that their trauma is not compounded by abandonment when they need us the most.
 Together with our partners in the child welfare system, we are working to continue our advocacy, while simultaneously safeguarding the health of our staff and volunteers.

 With some technology and creativity, CASA staff and volunteers can still be strong and consistent advocates for the children they have been appointed to while maintaining social distancing and quarantine protocols.
 In light of guidelines that have been released from the World Health Organization, Center for Disease Control, and State and local Departments of Health, the following practices will guide our work until further notice.
 As this public health crisis continues to evolve, these guidelines will be updated.